pratsy/Learning_Platform/README.md

 ### Assumptions

-> The APIs can be more modular and can be linked with the middleware in case of video upload
+The APIs can be more modular and can be linked with the middleware in case of video upload

-> Test Cases are not written for now but wrote 1-2 samples
-> Recommendation API can be discussed in detail based on the logs data
+Recommendation API can be discussed in detail based on the logs data

-> The complete code can be divided into follwing pattern
+The complete code can be divided into follwing pattern

 ```
 app_config = {
     'development': DevelopmentConfig,